sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/concepts.rst

 Building an ONNX graph means implementing a function with the ONNX language or more precisely the :ref:`l-onnx-operators`.
-It is easier to read when there is one operator per line.
 A linear regression would be written this way.
+The following lines do not follow python syntax.
+It is just a kind of pseudo code to illustrate the model.

 ::